IAmMoltony/ds-craft/README.md

 # ds-craft

-DS-Craft is a Minecraft clone for Nintendo DS, writeen in C and C++.
+DS-Craft is a Minecraft clone for Nintendo DS, written in C and C++.

 ## Controls